pisv/gethandly.wiki-playground/Step-One.md

 # Step One: Basic Model

-In this step we will take you through the entire development process of a Handly-based model, but for a little bit of functionality.
-We will implement a basic model with only two levels: `FooModel` containing `FooProject`s.
+In this step we will take you through the entire development process of a Handly-based model, but with minimal functionality.
+We will implement a basic model with only two levels: `FooModel` containing `FooProject`(s).
-While simple, this is going to be a complete, fully functional implementation.
+While simple, this will be a complete, fully functional implementation.
 It will demonstrate the basic structuring and behavior of a Handly-based model and give you a taste of what it is all about.
 It will also serve as a starting point for our next step.
 The complete source code for this step